 Read More

-By sharing their love of books and stories they share their lives, and their faith, growing relationships with everyone who reads and donates the library’s books.
+Sharing your love of books and stories by helping stock the Little Free Library.
 Time commitment is for one year; each person selects a month to choose and stock books, which takes less than half an hour per week.
 The team meets briefly each quarter.

 Read More